 Scratch coding is an interactive tool used to build stories using blocks.
 It is used to develop one’s critical thinking skills that can be applied to game design and animations.

-Scratch coding is an introductory programming language for young students to learn who are interested in exploring the field of Computer Science and creating fun projects to tell their stories.
-Scratch teaches students the basics of coding and makes it easy to learn about foundational concepts like for loops and functions.
+Scratch, designed by MIT, is an introductory programming language for young students to learn who are interested in exploring the field of Computer Science and creating fun projects to tell their stories.
+Scratch teaches students the basics of coding, and makes it easy to learn about foundational coding concepts like 'for loops' and 'functions.'

 What is Scratch coding used for?